texta-tk/texta-tk.github.io/sphinx/source/api.rst

 Optionally, to reduce the load to the server, you can limit both the amount of documents you want to get back and the fields you are interested in.

+    **filters** - (Optional) List of dictionaries that contain ElasticSearch query dictionaries for filtering the input of matched similar documents.
+Those dictionaries must not contain the top "query" key.

+        **bucket_name** - Name of the aggregation.

+        **agg_type** - What aggregation you wish to apply.
+Only "percentiles", "avg", "value_count", "extended_stats", "min", "max", "stats", "sum" are supported.

+        **field** - Field you wish to apply the aggregation on.

+    **aggregations** - (Optional) List of aggregation dictionaries you want to apply on the matched similar documents.
+    Currently only "percentiles", "avg", "value_count", "extended_stats", "min", "max", "stats", "sum" aggregations are supported.
+However, if the aggregation results are empty, it is not included to the response.

+    **if_agg_only** - (Optional) By default, all similar documents are returned in the query, however if you set this field to a boolean true, only a dict with the aggregation results are returned in {"aggregation_name": {...}, "second_aggregation": {...}}.

     **returned_fields** - (Optional) List of fields that you want to have in the returned documents, excluding everything else.

     **size** - (Optional) Number of documents you want to get back, has to be under 10000.
 Default: 10